Samsung Galaxy M-Series Phones Launched, Prices Start at Rs. 7,990

-Samsung M series of phones, the Galaxy M10 and Galaxy M20, have been officially launched in India.
-The new Galaxy M phones are marketed as "India-first" smartphones and targeted to the millennials.
-The Galaxy M10 and Galaxy M20 both have Infinity-V Display panels as well as dual rear camera setups.
+Samsung Galaxy M20 and Galaxy 10, phones part of new Samsung M series of smartphones, were officially launched in India on Monday.
+The new Galaxy M phones are being marketed as "India-first" smartphones and targeted to the millennials.
+The Galaxy M20 and Galaxy M10 both have Infinity-V Display panels as well as dual rear camera setups.
 The smartphones also come with a face unlock feature and pack up to 5,000mAh battery.
 The company hasn't provided its One UI based on Android Pie on the new models.
 However, there is a new custom skin powered by Android 8.1 Oreo on the Samsung M series of phones.
 There will also be Widevine L1 support to enable HD video streaming through apps such as Amazon Prime Video and Netflix.
-The Galaxy M10 and Galaxy M20 also come as an online-exclusive models with their sale scheduled for February 5 via Amazon.in and Samsung India e-Store.
+The Galaxy M20 and Galaxy M10 also come as an online-exclusive models with their sale scheduled for February 5 via Amazon.in and Samsung India e-Store.

 The Samsung Galaxy M10 price in India starts at Rs.
 7,990 for the 2GB RAM/ 16GB storage variant, while the 3GB RAM/ 32GB storage model is priced at Rs.
 8,990.
 The Galaxy M20, on the other hand, will be available at Rs.
 10,990 for the 3GB RAM/ 32GB storage configuration, while its 4GB RAM/ 64GB storage version will go on sale at Rs.
 12,990.